RAKESH9494/NFTMarketPlce_Aurora/README.md

 # How to Run the Project

 ## Step1  :  Setup the Aurora Testnet in Metamask
-1.Head over to the Settings in Metamask.
+1.Head over to the Settings in Metamask.\n
 2.Then go to the Networks .
 There is option Add a network, click on it.
 3.There you will get the network details .Fill the fields with the following data.
 Network Name : Aurora Testnet